robertrachita/STIX/README.md

-# Dabatabase 2 Innitial Briefing
+# Dabatabase 2 Initial Briefing

 ## About the folders in this github branch